cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 ### Escaping a crash loop

-In the unlikely event that the emulated device keeps on crashing the emulator you can reset the device directly on the sessions page (see the help page there for more info).
+In the unlikely event that the emulated device keeps crashing the emulator you can reset the device directly on the sessions page (see the help page there for more info).
 This will remove the hardware state but preserve the RAM, resulting in a reboot when you resume your